 \section{Abstract}

-We prove that the generalised non-crossing partitions associated to well-generated complex reflection groups of exceptional type obey two different cyclic sieving phenomena, as conjectured by Armstrong, respectively by Bessis and Reiner.
-This manuscript accompanies the paper {\it``Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type"} [{\tt ar$\chi$iv:1001.0028}], for which it provides the computational details.
+We prove that the generalised non-crossing partitions associated with well-generated complex reflection groups of exceptional type obey two different cyclic sieving phenomena, as conjectured by Armstrong, and by Bessis and Reiner.
+This manuscript accompanies the paper {\it``Cyclic sieving for generalised non-crossing partitions associated with complex reflection groups of exceptional type"} [{\tt ar$\chi$iv:1001.0028}], for which it provides the computational details.